-Website http://www.osfi-bsif.gc.ca/osfi/index e.aspx?ArticleID=216
+Website www.osfi-bsif.gc.ca/Eng/pp-rr/Pages/default.aspx

 The pensions of members in "included employment" are divisible on the breakup of a marriage or common-law relationship according to the requirements of s.
 25, Distribution of Pension Benefits and Pension Benefit Credits on Divorce, Annulment or Separation, of the PBSA.
 Section 25 states that applicable provincial property law will apply to members' pensions and pension benefit credits.
 Further, OSFI advises that provincial property law may include provincial pension legislation where that legislation relates to the distribution of property on the breakdown of a marriage or common-law partnership.